nap32/ohm/README.md

 Ohm is written in rust using the powerful tokio asynchronous runtime engine and leveraging hyper as an HTTP library.\
 \
 As a result, Ohm is a fast and memory-safe asynchronous HTTP / HTTPS intercepting proxy.\

+### Features

+- HTTP/HTTPS Intercepting Proxy
+- Supports multiple major databases - Mongo, Postgres, and Redis; store your data in your preferred format.
+- Works in tandem with existing intercepting proxies.
+- Leverage database feature-rich ecosystems to manage your traffic history.
+- Designed as a passive proxy - processing records spawned as a seperate thread/task and traffic returned to the user without synchronous blocking.
+- Designed in a memory-safe way.
+- Ohm is fast.

 # Setup